e-nzym3/blog/content/en/posts/iot-router_centurylink-c1100t/index.md

 However, this also resulted in the same error message as before.
 At this point, I spent 2-3 days digging into UBIFS and trying to reconstruct an image that was closer in size to the original.
 This meant utilizing the same compression methods, testing various UBIFS parameters, and heavily relying on AI to see if it can come up with the correct course of action.
 Ultimately, these efforts did not yield me a working firmware file that would be accepted by the web UI.
 I figured there had to be some CRC check occurring on the device that was preventing my firmware from going through.
 I even passed in the entire, extracted filesystem into Cursor and had the agent walk through the files to identify any logic that may be conducting firmware corruption checks, but that ended up being a lengthy rabbit hole as well.
 At this point, I left the project alone for a few weeks as I had some life events happening.
 Upon returning to it and after watching several hardware hacking videos, I decided to proceed with chip-off firmware extraction to see if I can modify the firmware directly on the flash chip itself.
 This would bypass any protections put in place and potentially get me the root shell I was after.

 ## Chip-Off Firmware Extraction
-Before even attempting the chip-off firmware extraction, I had to up my arsenal as my soldering iron and the CH341a I've relying on thus far would not cut it.
+Before even attempting the chip-off firmware extraction, I had to up my arsenal as my soldering iron and the CH341a I've been relying on thus far would not cut it.
 I ordered myself an XGecu T48, air re-work station, solder flux in a syringe, and some liquid low melt temp solder.
 This added another few weeks to the waiting game as I waited for everything to arrive.
 Once I got it, I realized I now needed a TSOP48 adapter for my XGecu to receive the chip in the first place.
-The XGecu did not come with one, so I proceeded to order one from Ebay.
+The XGecu did not come with one, so I ordered one from Ebay.
 After waiting for almost a month, it finally arrived from China.
 At this point, I was ready to go.

 Before attempting to take off the flash chip from the board, I sacrificed the Belkin router I pwned in part 2 of this series and used it as my practice board for desoldering components off the board using the re-work station.
 It was harder than I thought, but once I got the hang of it, I was able to take chips off without bending any of their pins.
-This gave me enough confidence to go ahead and remove the flash chip from my board.
+This gave me enough confidence to go ahead with the removal of the flash chip from my board.
 It was going so smoothly, nothing could go wrong right?
 WRONG.
-After I threw the flash chip into my TSOP48 reader, my XGecu refused to read it!
-After an hour or two of playing around with it, I gave up and decided to order the Xgecu suggested TSOP48 adapter.
+Once I threw the flash chip into my TSOP48 reader, my XGecu refused to read it!
+After an hour or two of playing around with it, I gave up and decided to order the Xgecu suggested TSOP48 adapter, the "ADP_F48-EX-2".
 You know what this meant right?
 Another month of waiting for it to arrive from China...

-...but once it arrived, I popped the chip in, and after cleaning the pins, moving the chip back and forth, it finally registered all pins and read the contents of the chip!!!!
+...but once it arrived, I popped the chip in, and after cleaning the pins, moving the chip back and forth, it finally registered all the pins and read the contents of the flash!!!!
 Success!

 <div style="text-align:center"><img src="img12.png"></div>